cbonoz/theta21/README.md

 TiVa
 ---

-TiVa is a theta-powered TV application inspired by Kiva.org for giving microloans for individuals and businesses in need.
+TiVa is an android-powered TV app that extends Theta to enable borrowers and entrepreneurs to create their own streams and raise funds.

 Built for the Theta 2021 hackathon going after the General and Streaming Video categories.